 The Hebrew edition of Granta is part of a trend initiated by Granta in London in recent years, expanding its operation and broadening the magazine's exposure to international and local contemporary literature developing in other languages.
 Local editions of Granta include versions in Spanish, Turkish, Chinese, Portuguese, Italian, Norwegian, Japanese and more.
 The exchange of literary pieces and dialogue and the continuous professional ties between international editions, allows local readers, as well as readers from around the world a direct and deep glimpse at literary culture and evolving contemporary dialog in our region in a broader multicultural context.

 Granta is supported by Miffal Hapais – Lottery Council for the Arts, and the Rabinovich Foundation.
 Much of the magazine's work is also possible as a result of advertisements.
 For any question about advertising in the online or print versions, events or literary discourse please write to us at firstname.lastname@example.org

 Call for Submissions

-We recently published the fifth issue of Granta in Hebrew, themed "Lost in Translation".
+We recently published the eight issue of Granta in Hebrew, themed "TEXTING YOU".
 We thank everyone who sent in submissions; due to the volume of responders we are unable to contact each one of you individually.
-Our next open call will be announced on July 2017.
+Our next open call will be announced soon.

 Granta in Hebrew may be purchased as single copy or through an annual local subscription, which includes two copies of the local edition, or as an International annual subscription, containing Hebrew issues, as well as four issues of the English edition.